ujjwalks96/Human-Fire-System-EastAfrica/README.md

 ### Execution notes

-- Run sections sequentially — each GEE cell must complete before the next begins
+- Run sections sequentially- each GEE cell must complete before the next begins
 - **Total runtime:** ~55–65 minutes in Google Colab
 - **If the kernel restarts mid-run:** Sections 4–10 can resume from saved CSVs in `data/processed/` without re-running GEE extraction cells